 Tongon works towards fresh start after stoppage

-Randgold Resources’ Tongon gold mine is seeking to restart mining and processing operations based on the agreement entered into between the workers leadership, union representatives, local authorities, mine management and the government’s mining and labour ministries.
+Randgold Resources’ Tongon gold mine is seeking to restart mining and processing operations based on the agreement entered into between the workers leadership, union representatives, local authorities, mine management and the government’s mining and labour ministrie.